 Last Updated on

 There are 13 national park service sites in Washington state.
-A few of these sites are shared with other states such as Alaska and Oregon.
+Three of the sites are shared with Alaska and Oregon.

 Washington NPS Sites